boppetson/personal-website/content/posts/2021-10-27-my-first-professional-project.md

 ## Testing and Launch

-Once our product met all the minimum requirements, I tested it with a streamer and sought feedback.
+Once our product met all the requirements, I tested it with a streamer and sought feedback.
 It met their needs!
 The streamer was happy since it reduced their server-related work from several hours to only minutes each week.
 Fans were also excited by the change since the sign-up process was much easier for them and they got access to the server almost instantly.

 The user research I'd done had paid off.
 Yay!
 Now it was time to ship and finalize the pricing.
 Again, collaboration with our lead engineer was invaluable since they knew the uptime costs to run our software.
 Based on those costs and what I had learned about the spending habits of our target customers, I set the price and we rolled it out.